rmrector/script.artwork.beef/README.md

 ### Current gotchas

-- Music video and set artwork will require a new search function, which will come at some point in the future.
 - It expects scrapers to set an IMDB number for movies, and a TVDB ID for series, like the default scrapers.
 - It cannot set artwork for "all seasons" with JSON-RPC. [related trac ticket](http://trac.kodi.tv/ticket/16139)